jtanderson2/secure-transport-lab/azure/hubs/README.md

 # Hub Deployment

-Deploys the Azure Networking components for the SD-WAN Hub sites
+Deploys the Azure Networking components for the SD-WAN Hub sites.

 ## Deploy